DanKhoo/Goal-Diggers/README.md

 <img src="./misc/Notification.jpeg" alt="Notification page" height="300">

-An example of the notification user will receive upon the Date/Time set by the user.
+An example of the notification the user will receive upon the Date/Time set by the user.